aphp/redcap-helmchart/examples/production/README.md

 # Production-grade installation

-This example provides with a more robust qnd secure deployment of REDCap.
+This example provides with a more robust and secure deployment of REDCap.

 ## Pre-requisites